Grunt

 16.2hh

-The brilliant juvenile became his sire’s first winner when bursting onto the scene with a six-length maiden win in February, before a dominant success in the Gr.2 Sires’ Produce S. at Flemington one month later.
-The Tony and Calvin McEvoy-trained colt has been one of the best three-year-olds of his generation, winning the Gr.1 WFA George Ryder S. at Rosehill following placings in the Gr.1 Caulfield Guineas and Gr.1 Australian Guineas.
+Grunt’s first-crop son Veight burst onto the scene with a six-length maiden win at two, before dominant success in the Gr.2 Sires’ Produce S. at Flemington one month later.
+Trained by Tony and Calvin McEvoy, Veight was one of the best three-year-olds of his generation, winning the Gr.1 WFA George Ryder S. at Rosehill following placings in the Gr.1 Caulfield Guineas and Gr.1 Australian Guineas.

-With smart wins from Rhythm Of Love, Our Cracklin Rosie and Akicita, and given the improvement that Grunt himself made with age, there is plenty of excitement around this young stallion as crops emerge from Yulong’s elite mares.
+With smart wins from Rhythm Of Love, Our Cracklin Rosie and Manolo Bling, and given the improvement that Grunt himself made with age, there is plenty of excitement around this young stallion as crops emerge from Yulong’s elite mares.

 Purchased from the 2016 New Zealand Bloodstock National Yearling Sale for NZ$220,000 by Cameron Cooke Bloodstock and trainer Mick Price, Grunt himself made a quick impression on the track.